RamSailopal/React-VR/README.md

 #  Changing images

-Once the deployed, you can also change photosphere images by opening a new terminal in Gitpod and then executing:
+Once the deployed, you can also change equirectangular images by opening a new terminal in Gitpod and then executing:

      ./changepic.sh 'https://live.staticflickr.com/4274/34677807021_121009c5f6_o_d.jpg'

-Where **https://live.staticflickr.com/4274/34677807021_121009c5f6_o_d.jpg** is the download link of the photospheric image to change to
+Where **https://live.staticflickr.com/4274/34677807021_121009c5f6_o_d.jpg** is the download link of the equirectangular image to change to

 A good link for photosphere images is here - https://www.flickr.com/search/?text=equirectangular